sreeduggirala/TxB-Raffle/README.md

 2. Mobile push notifications

 Note: TxB Raffle is initialized to ETH Goerli Testnet; Chainlink content should be replaced with network-specific values.

+Chainlink doesn't support Shardeum as of January 2023; a separe SupraOracles version will be made.